How to compare car insurance rates

 |Auto-Owners Insurance Co||$649||$347||-46%|

 Some states have outlawed the use of credit scores in determining insurance rates.
-If you live in one of the following states, your rates will be the same regardless of your credit score.
+If you live in one of the following states, the quality of your credit score will not affect your car insurance rates.

 How to estimate how much car insurance you need

 Before you begin insurance shopping, you'll have to decide on fixed coverage levels so that you can make like-for-like comparisons across auto insurers.
-Below, we've provided a quick cheat sheet for how much you need to buy — and how much you should buy — of the main coverages offered in a car insurance policy.
+Below, we've provided a quick cheat sheet for how much state law may require you to buy — and how much we recommend you actually do buy — of the main coverages offered in a car insurance policy.
+Ultimately, the choice is up to you in balancing the expense of increased coverage with the comfort of more protection.

 Comprehensive and collision insurance